+All of these successes would not be possible without the hard work and dedication of the wider LSUS family, including support from the LSUS Foundation and the LSUS Alumni Association.
+Their contributions provide lift to our community through scholarships, networking and mentorship opportunities, special events, and much more.
 LSUS persists in growing its influence in Northwest Louisiana, by fostering partnerships with key strategic organizations such as Barksdale Global Strike Command, North Louisiana Economic Partnership, LSU Health Shreveport, and the City of Shreveport to create new opportunities for our students, and strengthen our region overall.

-My message to every new class that joins the LSUS family is the same.
-I encourage you to: commit to lifelong learning from your first year as a student at LSU Shreveport; create a personal game plan for how you will pilot your dreams for the everchanging worlds of graduate school and career; get involved in student clubs or organizations, especially ones related to your future academic major and/or career; and leverage the strengths of our excellent faculty, high-quality academic programs, and our university location to secure and achieve a valuable internship opportunity.
+In your time at LSUS I encourage you to: commit to lifelong learning from your first year as a student at LSU Shreveport; create a personal game plan for how you will pilot your dreams for the ever-changing worlds of graduate school and career; get involved in student clubs or organizations, especially ones related to your future academic major and/or career; and leverage the strengths of our excellent faculty, high-quality academic programs, and our university location to secure and achieve a valuable internship opportunity.
 Don't just be a Pilot; be the best Pilot that you can be!